MaskingTechnology/jitar/documentation/06_building_applications.md

 }
 ```

 The statistics are formatted by the DTP segment.
-For the example it is just a simple string, but it could be a PDF or any other format.
+The example outputs a simple string, but it could be a PDF or any other format.

 {:.filename}
 src/dtp/formatReport.ts